Jump to topic

-Clonidine amplifies the effects of alcohol use and other drugs.
+Clonidine amplifies the effects of alcohol use and other drugs and has a number of negative interactions.
 It boosts the intensity of a high and lengthens the time it lasts.
 For this reason, people abuse clonidine by mixing it with other substances, most frequently alcohol.
 Doing so produces a zombie-like effect that some use as a sleep aid.

 Mixing clonidine with alcohol is risky and results in: